8 Electric Scooters for Adults That Are Street Legal

 The above picture was taken in Ho Chi Minh City where the population is 8.4 million and the number of scooters and motorcycles is 7.4 million.
 These people don’t give a flying fcuk about a new electric car that helps save the environment, they just want powered transportation that is cheap to use as possible.
 While it’s unlikely that they’ll be adopting electric scooters anytime soon, as lithium battery technology improves, there will be some point where electric scooters become cheaper than gas-powered scooters.
 This picture does a great job of showing you how much maintenance one requires versus the other:

 The above picture was taken from a leading electric motorbike company we highlighted in a recent article titled “7 Electric Motorcycles You Can Buy From Startups Today“.
 If you missed that article, you’ll want to read it because we found the fastest motorcycle in the world.
 Now we’re going to move on to talk about electric scooters.
 What we found were quite a few companies in Europe and plenty spread around the world.
 While this is not a comprehensive list, we picked out a good mix of 8 electric scooters to show you what’s out there.

 Bolt Mobility – Netherlands

 We’re going to draw a line in the sand with this first electric scooter produced by Bolt Mobility in the Netherlands who raised $1.23 million in a successful crowdfunding campaign late last year.
 Their electric scooter is called the AppScooter® or the ‘Dutch Tesla on Two Wheels‘.
-At a base price of $3,206, the AppScooter has a 248 mile range, can go zero to 28 mph in just 3.3 seconds, accommodates your smart phone in a 7-inch digital dashboard, and can fit a full crate of beer (65 litres) for when you get thirsty on the road.
+At a base price of $3,206, the AppScooter has a 248-mile range, can go zero to 28 mph in just 3.3 seconds, accommodates your smartphone in a 7-inch digital dashboard, and can fit a full crate of beer (65 liters) for when you get thirsty on the road.
 Feast your eyes on this thing for a second: